-Tom is Director of designContext, and a systemic designer, with 15 years of experience working in industry and as a consultant, as a industrial designer and concept-design manager in innovation and the circular economy.
+Tom is the director of designContext, and a systemic designer, with 15 years of experience working in industry and as a consultant, as a industrial designer and concept-design manager in innovation and the circular economy.

-Since 2008, his work evolved from technology and product development into more technical circular projects, such-as Advanced Services, to Remanufacturing, to I.O.T (internet-of-things).
+Since 2008, his work evolved from technology and product development into more technical circular projects, such-as Advanced Services (product-service-systems), to Remanufacturing, to IoT (internet-of-things).

-And from 2014, the scope has been enlarged, through longer-term studies in Human Development (Human History, Ethics, Psychology), Economics (Micro-economics, Money, Institutional Economics), Ecology (Cellular Biology, Botany, Microbiology, Biogeology, Evolution…), Regenerative Agriculture (Soil-Food-Web, Keyline-Design, Holistic Management, Permaculture, Agroecology, Mushroom Farming, Biochar and Biogas), and Systems Thinking.
+And from 2014, the scope has been enlarged, through longer-term studies in Human Development (Human History), Economics (Micro-economics, Institutional Economics), Ecology (Fundamental: Biology, Microbiology, Biogeology, Evolution), Regenerative Agriculture (Soil-Food-Web, Keyline-Design, Holistic Management, Permaculture, Agroecology, Mushroom Farming, Biochar and Biogas), and Systems Thinking.

 Tom has the ability to look at and map, the internal perspective of the company or entrepreneur, and their product(s) or service(s), with their external context of geography, culture, and institutions and rules.